-AP PHYSICS I 40 Weeks 1 Credit
+AP PHYSICS 1 40 weeks 1 Credit

-Grade Level: 11 - 12 AP fee (\$96)
+Grade Level: 11-12 AP fee (\$99)

 Requirements: Outstanding work in Algebra 2

 Students will investigate and analyze physical phenomena using labs, demos, discussions, and problem sets.
 Students will think critically, work collaboratively, and communicate effectively, to develop both conceptual and mathematical understanding of physical phenomena.
 Content focuses on Newtonian mechanics, as is common in the first semester of college-level study.
-Units of study include kinematics, dynamics, circular motion and gravity, energy, momentum, simple harmonic motion, and torque and rotational motion.
+Units of study include kinematics, translational dynamics, energy, linear momentum, rotational dynamics, angular momentum and energy, oscillations, and fluids.
 The course is designed to promote detail and depth of learning.
 The AP Exam, for which college credit may be earned, is required.
 Following the AP Exam, students complete a final project, instead of taking a final exam.

-AP PHYSICS 2 40 Weeks 1 Credit
+AP PHYSICS 2 40 weeks 1 Credit

-Grade Level: 12 AP fee (\$96)
+Grade Level: 12 AP fee (\$99)

 Requirements: AP Physics 1

 This course is a continuation of AP Physics 1.
 Content in this course focuses on topics beyond Newtonian mechanics, as is common in the second semester of college-level study.
-Units of study include fluids, thermodynamics, electrostatics, circuits, magnetism, optics, and atomic/nuclear/quantum physics.
+Units of study include thermodynamics, electrostatics, circuits, magnetism, waves, optics, and modern physics.
+The course is designed to promote detail and depth of learning.
 The AP Exam, for which college credit may be earned, is required.
 Following the AP Exam, students complete a final project, instead of taking a final exam.